Accessibility Tools

 How to obtain ambulatory aides

-WHEELCHAIRS :Most insurance companies do not consider the use of a wheel chair medically necessary for foot and ankle procedures.
+Most insurance companies do not consider the use of a wheelchair medically necessary for foot and ankle procedures.
 Please let us know as soon as possible if you think you will need a wheelchair.
-This process takes weeks, if not longer, to complete.
+The staff will provide you with an order for the wheelchair.
+You will then contact your insurance company to see if they would pay for it.

-KNEE SCOOTERS: Ask clinical staff if you would like to obtain a knee scooter.
+Ask clinical staff if you would like to obtain a knee scooter.
 The staff will provide you with an order for the knee scooter.
 You will then contact your insurance company to see if they would pay for it.

 Durable Medical Equipment (DME) Companies are listed at the end of this packet.